 Size of farm: 525 total acres.
 120 acres in permanent pastures.
 100 acres in a legume/grass-based rotation.
 Three acres in vegetables.
 Small orchard and herb garden. ~300 acres forest and wetlands.

 Diversity of livestock and produce: 20 head grass-fed beef brood herd.
 30 head grass-fed yearling and finisher herd.
 3 head grass-fed dairy cow herd.
-Pasture-based four-sow farrowing herd.
-60 hogs finished on farm per year on pasture during growing season.
 70 laying hens.
-Broiler chickens done some years.
-Geese.
+Broiler chickens some years.
 Diverse vegetable garden grown in the field, and in greenhouses and high tunnel.
-Herbal ley hay making, wheat, barley, oats, peas, and buckwheat grown for grains.
-Honey bees.
-Sustainable forestry - harvesting for firewood and lumber.
-Permaculture silviculture conversion.
-Apples, cherries, raspberries, strawberries.
-Diverse herb garden for teas and skin care products
+Extensive haymaking.
+Sustainable forestry including timber stand improvement yielding firewood and lumber.
+Apples, raspberries, strawberries.
+Diverse herb garden for teas and skincare products.

 Apprenticeship details: Apprentices are housed in one of our community houses.
 They help with some household responsibilities and meal preparation.
 Apprentices are given the opportunity to focus on certain areas of our land work, or gain a broader experience a diversity of areas.

-Compensation: Base - $200 / month stipend, health insurance, room and board, vehicle access.
-Needs-based fiscal conversation upon acceptance, to make sure financial dependencies are being met during apprenticeship.
+Compensation: Base - $200 / month stipend, $250 in student debt payments, health insurance, room and board, vehicle access.
+Needs-based fiscal conversation upon acceptance, to make sure financial dependencies are being met during the apprenticeship.
 Three weeks paid vacation per year.
-Time provided to be away for trainings and conferences. .
+Time provided to be away for trainings and conferences.